FjellaTheBirb/FjellaTheBirb/README.md

 - 👋 Hi, I’m @FjellaTheBirb
-- 👀 I’m interested in ... coding i guess, playing the piano and the clarinet
+- 👀 I’m interested in coding i guess, playing the piano and the clarinet
-- 🌱 I’m currently learning ... python, gdscript, c++
+- 🌱 I’m currently learning python, gdscript, c++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a horror game
-- 📫 How to reach me ... ***REMOVED***
+- 📫 How to reach me: ***REMOVED***
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: ...